Writers Who Work Hardest, Not the Most Talented-Usually Have Best Outcomes

-Meanwhile, my student today has worked hard on her writing.
+My student today has worked hard on her writing.
 She still has a ways to go because she is overtly learning what some other students already do intuitively.
 She is quickly beginning to catch up, however.
 I have so much respect for her.
-Now we both see how excellent her writing is—and how much her beta readers are enjoying her new novel.
-My student and I both savor the fruits of her hard work and success.
+Now I see talent: she creates strong central characters and can bring the emotional heat to her work.
+Now we both see how excellent her writing is—and how much her beta readers enjoy her new novel.

-Young people like this student of mine are presented in THE TALENT CODE by Daniel Coyle.
-Coyle argues a strong work ethic floats someone further in the long run than talent alone.
+Daniel Coyle in THE TALENT CODE argues a strong work trumps talent alone.
 (Meanwhile, I have many students who are both talented and work hard.)

 ONE FINAL CAVEAT:

-Sometimes a learner is on the verge of burn out and needs a break--from everything.
+Some learners are on the verge of burn out and need a break--from everything.

-We won't instill a good work ethic by lecturing or guilting a learner into doing creative work they don't want to do when the creative spirit is low.
-Sadly, I've learned this the hard way. :)
+We won't instill a good work ethic by lecturing or guilting a learner.
+It's normal not to want to do creative work when the spirit is low.

-For anyone interested in exploring more themes of artistic work and success:
+For anyone interested in exploring more themes of artistic work vs talent and how this relates to success:

 check out The Talent Code by Daniel Coyle.